MihaiAC/learning-react/learning_react/react_notes/React.md

 1. Only call Hooks inside of Component functions (or other Hook Functions?? - I thought you should not do that?.
 Although we already did set state inside useEffect).
 2. Only call Hooks on the top level - not inside nested code statements.

+Why create custom Hooks? -> mostly to reuse logic across multiple components.
+Main reasons:
+1. Abstracting complex state logic.
+2. Encapsulating side effects (e.g: fetching data).
+3. Handling event listeners (window resize, scroll, etc.)
+4. Memoizing expensive computations.
+5. Managing authentication and user state.

+Implementing hooks:
+- Should be a function that starts with "use".
+- Can return variables representing its own internal state.
+- Internally, all the examples I've seen use `useEffect`.
+- If state changes inside of the hook, it (can?) trigger a re-render in all the components using the hook's state.